 in an achievable format

-All Forest School's must be led by a qualified Level 3 Leader.
-This qualifiation takes about a year to obtain and involves delivering 6 practice sessions.
+All Forest Schools must be led by a qualified Level 3 Leader.
+This qualification takes about a year to obtain and involves delivering 6 practice sessions.

 Planning ahead is vital if Forest School is to be a success in any establishment.
 It is worth considering how to apply Forest School within your setting (by year group, underperforming students, to support transitions, etc) and who is best placed to be involved in this process.

-Many schools have found that approaching the FS training from a team perspective particularly useful.
+Many schools have found that approaching the Forest School training from a team perspective particularly useful:

 Not all of the staff working at Forest School need to be teachers and in many respects not being class committed makes preparation and delivery of Forest School much easier.
 The entry requirements will provide some guidance on this front .